BrandonSalimTheHuman/Algorithm-Programming-Final-Project/README.md

 If you're at the fourth lane, going right brings you to the first lane.<br>
 If you're at the first lane, going left brings you to the fourth lane.<br>

-There are two songs, Final Hope and Cleyera, both by Riya.
+There are two songs, Final Hope and Cleyera, both by Riya. <br>
 Final Hope is easier but contains gimmicks, while Cleyera has no gimmicks but harder charting.

 ### Video demo link: